How To Choose What To Stream on Twitch

 Other ways to judge a games’ popularity:

-- Steam’s ‘top sellers’ is a classic source for Twitch Streamers and YouTube Lets Players
+- Steam’s ‘top sellers’ is a classic source of game choice for Twitch Streamers and YouTube Lets Players

 - You can use Google Trends to learn more about how popular the game on Google and YouTube search

 It comes down to a couple of questions: